theoldestnoob/space-alien-gen/README.md

 There are several options to customize the alien which is generated.
 A list of what command line options are available can be seen if the script is run with the -h or --help option: `python space-alien-gen.py --help`

 ### GUI Version
-I will be adding a GUI in the future.
+GUI programming is currently in progress.
+Clone the "gui" branch to download and try.
+Run as `python space-alien-gen.py --gui` for GUI interface.

 ### Web Version
 I will be adding a webserver interface in the future.